Related Links

 2. The remaining plates will each get a negative control—a disk dipped in sterile water—and up to three disks dipped in different acne medications.

-• Using sterile forceps, dip a sterile disk into the first acne medication you want to test.
-If the medication is a liquid, gently shake the disk to remove excess liquid.
-If the medication is a cream or gel, use a sterile cotton swab to remove excess medication from the disk.
+• Using sterile forceps or tweezers, dip a sterile disk into the first acne medication you want to test.
+Gently remove shake or scrape off the extra medication without touching the disk.

 • Make sure that the label on the underside of the plate matches the medication you are testing.
 Place the disk in the middle of the appropriate quadrant on one of the agar plates.
 See Figure 4 for an example.
 Using the forceps, press down gently to ensure good contact between the agar plate and the disk.

-• Repeat Step 4b so that you have three plates for each acne medication.
+• Repeat so that you have three plates for each acne medication.

 • Using the same technique, dip a disk in the sterile water.
 Apply one disk of sterile water to each agar plate.
 This will serve as a negative control.
 Sterile water should not create zones of inhibition; if zones do appear, you have a cross-contamination problem.